vinitkesh/DSALab_HWLab_2024/DSA/50_TREES/notes/LevelOrder.md

-# Level Order Traversal (Breadth First Search or BFS) of Binary Tree
+# Level Order Traversal (BFS or Breadth First Search) of Binary Tree

 There are 2 methods of doing level order traversal: